Alice Austen House

 Austen was one of America's earliest and most prolific female photographers.

 The Austen House is located at 2 Hylan Blvd at Edgewater Street, Staten Island.
 We are two miles south of the Staten Island Ferry terminal and one mile north of the Verrazano Narrows Bridge.
 Accessible by car or public transportation.
+Please note that the museum will be closed December 24, 25, 31 and January 1 for the holidays.

 HOURS AND ADMISSION